korganrivera/linear_regressor/README.md

 ## It didn't work when I tried it.
 I mean, what do you want from me?

 I haven't stress-tested this at all.
 It'll probably fail with large numbers and/or large data sets.
+It works pretty well for me.